 - Heat up 1/2 of the cherry juice and all of the water over low-medium heat.

-- Add the gelatin and whisk until there are no lumps.
+- Add the gelatin, and whisk or use immersion blender until there are no lumps.
 Add the remaining cherry juice and mix well.
 The consistency will thicken.

 - Refrigerate for 4-5 hours.
 When ready, pop out of the molds.
 They should come out pretty easily.
 Pop them in the freezer for a few minutes if they gummy snacks don’t come out easily.